zouppen/virtaboksi/README.md

 # Virtaboksi

-Multi-purpose 3-channel 12–48 VDC common earth power switch with multiple operating modes:
+Virtaboksi is a multi-purpose 3-channel common-earth power switch, rating 12–48 VDC, 20 A. It has multiple operating modes:

 * Home/away switch supporting three individual groups and is optimized for solar energy off-grid applications.